 > **Then** the feature has to behave in a specific way.

-**Tasks** gives us a way to break down user-stories even more.
-And go into technical details of the implementation.
+**Tasks** gives us a way to break down user-stories even more and go into technical details of the implementation.

-Some teams will go so far and define API's, Classes or even methods during the planning so a feature-team can work on that story regardless if some necessary part of feature is implemented.
+Some teams will go so far and define APIs, classes or even methods during the planning so a feature-team can work on that story regardless if some necessary part of feature is implemented.

 ## Summary